RetoSchaedler/TORsessionSniffer/README.md

 # TORsessionSniffer
-## Sniffer detects TOR (The Onion Router) Traffic from your Network.
+## Sniffer detects TOR (The Onion Router) Traffic from your Network Clients.
 IPv4 &amp; IPv6

 If you like it, please donate [paypal.me/retoPay](https://paypal.me/retoPay)